-- Click ‘Create your Avatar’ option.
-Follow the wizard based interface to create your avatar.
+- Click the ‘Create your Avatar’ option.
+Follow the wizard-based interface to create your avatar.

 Facebook’s avatar feature has the same functionality as Snapchat’s Bitmoji app, which allows you to transform yourself into a cartoonish representation of yourself.
-This is yet another example of a feature which Facebook or Instagram have copied from Snapchat, after the company made it popular.
+This is yet another example of a feature that Facebook or Instagram have copied from Snapchat after the company made it popular.

 As exciting as it sounds, many people around the globe will not be able to use the new feature and will have to wait until the company releases it to everyone.